basho/riak-dotnet-client/CONTRIBUTING.md

 You can [read the full guidelines for bug reporting and code contributions](http://docs.basho.com/riak/latest/community/bugs/) on the Riak Docs.

-And **thank you!** Your contribution is incredible important to us.
+And **thank you!** Your contribution is incredibly important to us.